RishitAgheraCA/realtime_call_transcript_asterisk/README.md

 # Real-Time Speech-to-Text Call Transcription and Streaming

 ## Overview
 This project is a real-time Speech-to-Text (STT) system designed to transcribe live calls and provide summarized insights using AI.
-It integrates a VoIP calling framework with STT and AI-based summarization to enhance call analysis and automation
+It integrates a VoIP calling framework with STT and AI-based summarization to enhance call analysis and automation.

 Note: This project contains only python backend that works with asterisk.

+## Main Idea
+Asterisk runs a python script when a call placed.
+Using MixMonitor() application of asterisks, on going call recording will be mentained in a FIFO file.
+Which will be used by google's grpc protocol.
+The generated transcript will execute multiple openai requests asynchoronously.

+## Latency:
+=> Real time dialogue retrieval within 1-2 seconds(google cloud stt).
+=> Realtime emoji and speaker dialogue temperature retrieval every 2 to 4 dialogues, using openai.
+=> Rall transcript summarization within 2 to 3 seconds after call ends.

 ## Features
 - **Real-time call transcription** using Google Speech-to-Text API